Latest Economic Comparisons for the United States

 Other:

-Bitcoin is at $449 per coin and is showing stable growth development.
-The per unit value based in the low $400 area over the past month but this week it advanced more than 5%.
-Over the past year, the price has increased by roughly 100% from the $230 area.
-I hold a position in Bitcoin as we move ever closer to digital currencies vs paper money and coinage.
-Please note I also own stock in the company PayPal (symbol “PYPL”) given the success and reach of its online payment platform and, in the mobile space, its penetration of the Millennial generation with the Venmo APP platform on mobile devices.
+Bitcoin rose this week to $671 per coin.
+The continued volatile movement in this digital currency is telling us something important.
+I believe it is the economic and political turbulence in world markets that is creating buying and selling here, and it reflects a foreshadowing of greater uncertainty and loss of confidence in the Central Banks of the world.
+Something is happening in the alternative currency sphere that should not be ignored in terms of the implications for the broader financial markets.
+The per unit value based in the low $400 area over the past four months.
+Over the past year, the price has increased by over 200% from the $230 area.
+I hold a position in Bitcoin as we move closer to digital currencies vs paper money and coinage.
+Please note I also own stock in the company PayPal (symbol “PYPL”) and Square (”SQ”) given the success and reach of digital online payment platforms.

 Tom